Skip Top Navigation Bar

 Immutable Data

 Now, let's discuss immutable data.
 There are times we would not want data to change during the running of a program.
-When data that isn't supposed to change is stored in an immutable data type, it makes the data safer.
+We store data that isn't supposed to change in an immutable data type.

 Some examples of immutable data: